 A fantastically practical, career based MSc which develops skills and understanding of entrepreneurship and innovation - the gifts that will help and Computer Science expert get ahead in their working life.
 As well as covering an expansive number of core modules in topics like database technology, project development, and complex systems development, there’s also a great module on case studies in computing entrepreneurship.

 So you’re thinking about studying abroad?
 You’re in the right place!
 Edvoy can help you explore and enrol on a fantastic course at one of the world’s best universities.
-Get started today!
+Check our course finder now!